-Earlier this month some friends and I visited Saltwater River, Tasmania for our bi-annual whisky sculling competition, and one of the many subjects we broached while sitting around the fire was the versatility of R.M.
+When some friends and I visited Saltwater River, Tasmania for our bi-annual whisky sculling competition, one of the many subjects we broached while sitting around the fire was the incredible versatility of R.M.
 Williams boots.

 My first introduction to R.M.
 Williams boots was in my high school days, surrounded by them in the boarding house and Saturday sport.
-It wasn’t until a stroll through Kirribilli markets with my then lady friend did I own pair, parting with a measly $40 for the win.
+It wasn’t until a stroll through Kirribilli markets with my then lady friend did I finally own pair, parting with a measly $40 for the win.
 After a nasty slip post six Woodstock cans, and a gap year in England on the horizon, I had them resoled in rubber – quite honestly a life-changing event.

 I ran them into the ground until my mid-twenties and then strangely went on a hiatus from the brand, going through a Chuck Taylor and Frankie’s leather sneakers phase.
 I finally decided enough was enough.
 I went into the Chatswood store, got fitted properly, and purchased a new pair of Comfort Craftsman, and if I had to choose only one pair of shoes to spend the rest of my life in, it would be my R.M.
 Williams boots.

-Snobs will snigger at my choice of the rubber sole, but to hell with them, I’ll take practicality and a plush inner sole over traditionalism for my pair of R.M.
+Snobs will snigger at my choice of the rubber sole, but to hell with them.
+I’ll take practicality and a plush inner sole over traditionalism for my pair of R.M.
 Williams boots.
-Instead of wearing the classic leather sole wafer thin in 18 months, my non-slip composition sole will last me the better part of a decade, and not cause me grief on course concrete footpaths, in the wet or while riding my motorcycle.
+Instead of wearing the classic leather sole wafer-thin in 18 months, my non-slip composition sole will last me the better part of a decade, and not cause me grief on concrete footpaths, in the wet, or while riding my motorcycle.